freedomgames/Planet-Lab/backend/README.md

 * "foreman run bash -e .dev\_env"
   gives you a shell session with your environment set up to run the REST service
 * "foreman run flush\_db -e .dev\_env" drops and recreates the db schema
+* "bin/db\_diagram" generates database schema diagrams in PNG and graphviz's .dot formats in the current directory named 'schema.png' and 'schema.dot' respectively